Last Updated on June 7, 2026 by g6nhu

 Click the padlock, select Exit HamClock, click Ok and then Ok again.

-Now you need to select a backend for HamClock.
+Now you need to select the new backend for HamClock.

 Log back into your Pi and open a terminal as described earlier, or SSH in.